WorkCover

-WorkSafe Victoria
+Victoria

-is your Nominal Insurer
+WorkCover is your Nominal Insurer for Victorian businesses

 WorkCover Insurance is the name of the Workers Compensation Insurance scheme in Victoria, which is provided by WorkSafe Victoria.
 WorkSafe has delegated the management of the scheme to Agents, such as DXC.
 All businesses that have deemed workers in VIC and pay over $7,500 per year in actual wages must comply with this compulsory requirement.